Season 3, Episode 93 2026-04-03 00:05:48

 Key Points

 Joseph Smith either had this event or he didn't.
 There is no gray area.
 He is a witness to a living Jesus Christ, a resurrected Savior for us all.
-I believe in his words, and at my difficult times and challenges with faith, with questions I may have about gospel topics, I come back to this core belief for me.

 Full Transcript